 Follow these 7 steps to redline contracts in a Google document:

+To redline Google Docs, open the document, switch to Suggesting mode, and make your edits.
+Every addition, deletion, and formatting change is tracked automatically so all collaborators can review, accept, or reject each change.
 Open the Google document you want to redline.
 Ensure all collaborators have the necessary editing permissions or can suggest or comment, based on their roles.
+The process for how to redline a document in Google Docs follows the same seven steps whether you are reviewing an NDA, MSA, vendor agreement, or any other contract type.
 Giving other collaborators the right level of access prevents accidental direct changes.

 Step 2: Enable suggesting mode

 To begin redlining, click on the pencil icon in the upper right corner of the document.
 From the drop down menu, select “Suggesting.”
+This is the core feature that powers Google Docs redline tracking, and every edit you make from this point forward will appear as a colored suggestion rather than a direct change.
 Any edits you make in this mode will appear as proposed changes, not direct edits.

 Suggesting mode helps track changes in Google Docs, but it lacks the control and automation found in contract negotiation software, which supports approval routing, clause-level contract tracking, and legal review flows.